Shark Tank Statistics: 45.3% Female Entrepreneurs Secured Deals on Shark Tank

 success rate and participation in season 3 sharktankinsights.com

 Season 3 was a much-improved version of the show, which provided pitching opportunities to more businesses.
-120 businesses pitched their ideas to Sharks during the Season.
+120 businesses pitched their ideas to the Sharks during the Season.
 The number consisted of 72 male and 48 female contestants.

-The participation ratio of 2:3 remained in the favor of male contestants.
+The participation ratio of 2:3 remained in favor of male contestants.
 Shark Tank Season 3 marked the first instance where female entrepreneurs had a lower success rate.
-Women-led businesses had 44% success, while male entrepreneurs improved it to 56%.
+Women-led businesses had a 44% success rate, while male entrepreneurs improved it to 56%.

 Highlights of the Season